Julcatan/Credit_Risk_Analysis/README.md

    ##### Precision

-     - The precicion for high risk is
+     - The precicion for high risk is 0.07
-     - The precision for low risk is
+     - The precision for low risk is 1.00
-     - The avg/total precision is
+     - The avg/total precision is 0.99

    ##### Recall:

-      - The recall for high risk is
+      - The recall for high risk is 0.91
-      - The recall for low risk is
+      - The recall for low risk is 0.94
-      - the avg/total recall is
+      - the avg/total recall is 0.94

 ---

-Using bulleted lists, describe the balanced accuracy scores and the precision and recall scores of all six machine learning models.
-Use screenshots of your outputs to support your results.
+## Summary:

-Summary: Summarize the results of the machine learning models, and include a recommendation on the model to use, if any.
+Summarize the results of the machine learning models, and include a recommendation on the model to use, if any.
 If you do not recommend any of the models, justify your reasoning.